Should You Target Rookie WR’s or Vets for Your Dynasty Team? (Part 2)

 Video - Mecole Hardman 63 Yard TD

 Slayton led the Giants in receiving yards and receiving touchdowns, going for 740 and 8, respectively.
-While this came a surprise, Slayton did enter the league with the qualifications to be a legit NFL wide receiver.
-Slayton was in the 95th percentile in both the 40 yard dash and catch radius the NFL combine.
+While this came as a surprise, Slayton did enter the league with the qualifications to be a legit NFL wide receiver.
+Slayton was in the 95th percentile in both the 40-yard dash and catch radius the NFL combine.